Works Zone Permit Application

 If further information is required, a Council officer will contact you.

 You should allow for 30 business days for our Traffic and Transport team to review your application.
 If our officers support your application, it will be referred to the Local Traffic Committee (LTC) for review and endorsement.
 The LTC is an external advisory body that advises Council on proposals related to traffic and parking controls.
 Any proposals endorsed by the LTC must then be approved by Council.
+It is important to note that the Traffic Committee does not conduct investigations but rather reviews assessments submitted by others.

 If the application is approved: